Ieremia Cecan: Raza and ecumenism

-In January 1929, days after executive power had been handed to the National Peasants' Party, Cecan attended the Bessarabian Agronomists' Congress, where he spoke about the need to increase productivity among the smallholders.
-The National Peasantists' relaxation of censorship laws convinced Cecan that he could return to his work as a publicist, with backing from the Union of the Bessarabian Clergy.
+Also then, Cecan explained that he was no longer an active priest, and was collecting his pension, wishing only to become a "free citizen".
+The PNȚ's relaxation of censorship laws convinced him that he could return to his work as a publicist, with backing from the Union of the Bessarabian Clergy.
 Called Raza ("The Ray") or Svet ("Light"), his newspaper drew negative attention from the Siguranța, which intervened to have the Union sack Cecan from his editorial position.
 Cecan was upset to note that Raza was being republished under new management, and resorted to recounting his version of events in another newspaper he issued for a period, called Khristianskaya Pobeda ("Christian Victory").
 In 1931, he and Ioan Știucă revived the newspaper.
 This again irritated the sensibilities of mainstream Romanian nationalists by continuing to advocate in Russian; as Cecan noted in his rebuttal, there was a practical reason framing this decision: "We are proud that we know Russian almost as well as Romanian; [...] we are proud that we will be able to respond in the same language to mistakes, delusions, fabrications and attacks of the minority [Russian] press".
 Unpersuaded by such pleading, Metropolitan Gurie obtained that Raza be shut down after its first issue.
 That October, Cecan still addressed a meeting of the Bessarabian clergy in Russian, causing most of those present to leave the hall in protest.